-Sustainable Development Policy Statements Our Approach We respect, uphold and promote fundamental human rights within our sphere of influence, respecting the traditional rights of Indigenous peoples and valuing cultural heritage.
-At BHP Billiton we support human rights consistent with the articles set out in the United Nations Universal Declaration on Human Rights.
+Sustainable Development Policy Statements Our Approach We respect and promote fundamental human rights within our sphere of influence, respecting the rights of Indigenous peoples and valuing cultural heritage.
+At BHP Billiton we support human rights consistent with the articles set out in the United Nations Universal Declaration of Human Rights.
 We commit to respecting the rights of employees, contractors and our host communities.
 We respect the traditional rights of Indigenous peoples and acknowledge their right to maintain their culture, identity, traditions and customs.
 We encourage cultural sensitivity and recognise, respect and value sites, places, structures and objects that are culturally or traditionally significant.
-In recognition of our support for the Voluntary Principles on Security and Human Rights, we seek to ensure that our engagement of security forces upholds human rights principles, addressing contractual requirements, the use of force and training needs.
+In recognition of our support for the Voluntary Principles on Security and Human Rights, we seek to ensure that security forces who provide services to BHP Billiton also respect these principles.
 We encourage a diverse workforce and provide a work environment in which everyone is treated fairly, with respect and can realise their full potential.
 BHP Billiton is committed to developing a diverse workforce and providing a work environment in which every employee is treated fairly and with respect and has the opportunity to contribute to business success and realise their potential.
 In real terms this means harnessing the unique skills, experience and perspectives that each individual brings, recognising that these differences are important to our success as a company.
 Employment is offered and provided based on merit.
 All employees and applicants for employment will be treated and evaluated according to their job-related skills, qualifications, abilities and aptitudes only.
-Employment decisions based on attributes other than a person's qualification to perform a job - for example, race, colour, gender, religion, personal associations, national origin, age, disability, political beliefs, HIV status, marital status, pregnancy, sexual orientation or family responsibilities are prohibited.
-We recognise, however, that affirmative action may be required to address historical imbalances and past discrimination, through programs such as indigenous employment and training and black empowerment.
+Employment decisions based on attributes other than a person's qualification to perform a job - for example, race, colour, gender, religion, personal associations, national origin, age, disability, political beliefs, HIV status, marital status, pregnancy, sexual orientation or family responsibilities - are prohibited.
+We recognise, however, that affirmative action may be required to address historical imbalances and past discrimination, through programs such as Indigenous employment and training and black economic empowerment.

 New operations or projects must have broad-based community support before proceeding with development.
-Free Prior Informed Consent (FPIC) is only required where it is mandated by law.
+Free Prior and Informed Consent (FPIC) is only required where it is mandated by law.
 Evidence demonstrating support or opposition to the project must be documented.

-We identify and document the key human rights exposures for the business by undertaking risk-based human rights assessments which include an assessment of the Articles of the United Nations Universal Declaration of Human Rights; the Global Compact Principles; and host country legislation governing human rights issues.
-The human rights assessment is undertaken by an independent and qualified specialist.
+Human rights risks must be identified through human rights impact assessments (HRIAs), which include an assessment of the articles of the United Nations Universal Declaration of Human Rights; the UN Global Compact Principles; and host country legislation governing human rights issues.
+The HRIAs must be validated by a qualified specialist every three years.

-Where an exposure is identified by the human rights self-assessment, we develop and implement a human rights management plan and ensure employees and contractors receive training to facilitate compliance with BHP Billiton's human rights commitments (UN Declaration of Human Rights, Global Compact Principles, World Bank Operational Directive on Involuntary Resettlement).
+Where a material risk is identified by the HRIA, a human rights management plan must be developed and implemented.
+Employees and contractors are trained to facilitate compliance with BHP Billiton's human rights commitments (United Nations Universal Declaration of Human Rights, UN Global Compact Principles and International Finance Corporation Performance Standard 5: Land Acquisition and Involuntary Resettlement).